blocksds/sdk/content/basic/backgrounds/index.md

 -gB8 -gt -m
 ```

-`-gB8` tells grit to work in 8 bit per pixel mode (256 colors). `-gt` tells grit
+`-gB8` tells grit to work in 8 bit per pixel mode.
+It will create one palette of
-to create a tiled map. `-m` tells grit to also export the tile map.
-The palette
+256 colors. `-gt` tells grit to create a tiled map. `-m` tells grit to also
-is exported by default (you can request it explicitly with `-p`).
+export the tile map.
+The palette is exported by default (you can request it
+explicitly with `-p`).

 Now we need to see how to use the converted graphics.
 Each pair of `.png` and
 `.grit` files create a `.h` file that has to be included in the source code.
 In